-- To cut narrow strips of mature/rank heather on a rotational basis. - When cutting heather, it is important that the strips do not exceed 20m in width as red grouse are reluctant to stray further than 13m from heather stands with good cover.
+- When cutting heather, it is important that the strips do not exceed 20m in width as Red Grouse are reluctant to stray further than 13m from heather stands with good cover.
 Strips can be up to 100m in length. - In areas on Ballydangan Bog where the heather is old and tall in height, cutting should take place in well-spaced narrow strips or small patches. - Avoid areas where heather is naturally wet or short as a result of wind exposure.